amoore3234/job-portal-service/README.md

 # Getting Started

 ## Starting the Job Portal Service Container
 The `env_template` file contains default variables to store your database credentials and other sensitive data.
 Create a `.env` file in your project and copy the environment variables from the template and store them into the new config file.
+For anyone using IntelliJ, you can store the env variables within the configuration settings.
 Ensure the file is referenced in `.gitignore`.
   - For the `POSTGRES_DATABASE_URL` environment variable, you may run into issues connecting to the database.
 If so, ensure that the host name in the url string points to the postgresql container.
-Ex: `jdbc:postgresql://[container name]:5432/[database]`
+Ex: `jdbc:postgresql://[container_name]:5432/[database_name]`
+  - The `KEYCLOAK_DB_URL` env should follow the same URL structure as the postgres URL string illustrated above.
+Ex: `jdbc:postgresql://[keycloak_container_name]:5432/[keycloak_database_name]`

 If you are using VSCode as your IDE and are have issues connecting to the PostgreSQL database, you can add the json payload in your `launch.json` file:
   ```